Yash-Singh-Pathania/yash-singh-pathania.github.io/_publications/Paper1.md

 Sentiment analysis of tweets has become increasingly important due to the wide range of emotions expressed, from national leaders to the average person.
 This paper proposes a hybrid LSTM-CNN model to improve accuracy and efficiency by comparing various deep learning and machine learning techniques.

-This research was conducted during my undergraduate minor under the capable guidance of [Ps Rana](https://www.psrana.com) at Thapar Institute of Technology.
+This research was conducted during my CS undergraduate minors in Data Science under the capable guidance of [Ps Rana](https://www.psrana.com) at Thapar Institute of Technology.

 ### Research Methodology